DeepSourceCorp/cli/README.md

     deepsource <command> [<arguments>]

 Available commands are:
-    report        Report an artifact to an analyzer
+    report      Report an artifact to an analyzer config      Generate and Validate DeepSource config
+    help        Help about any command
+    issues      Show the list of issues in a file in a repository repo        Operations related to the project repository report      Report artifacts to DeepSource
+    version     Get the version of the DeepSource CLI

 Help:
     Use 'deepsource <command> --help' for more information about the command.